sometea/fluffybunnyadventures/templates/content/posts/2022-07-17-the-hebridian-way.md

 a flock of sheep\
 with spots of grey,\
 a gushing wind and a rare sunray\
-will meet you on the Hebridian way.
+will meet you on the Hebridean way.

 ![A lochan on the hike towards Berneray](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_820/v1658053123/IMG_20220629_120449_hms0p4.jpg)